Khan996/Linear-Regression-Metrics/README.md

 # Linear-Regression
-It contains a dataset of salary and years of experience on which linear model is applied to find sout how salary is dependent on the number of years work experience.
+Linear Regression model is developed to find salaries of different individuals on the basis of ther experience with respect to years.
+Two different methods are used which are the following:
+1. Linear Regression model of scikit learn